Why Do They Have A Tail?

 - Feeling curious and interested – the tail is held outstretched.

-There you have it: the three most common ways your dog is using his tail.
+There you have it: the three most common ways your dog is using their tail.
 The tail of your dog serves aesthetic, functional, and social functions.
 It is truly useful and should not be taken for granted.

 If you want to learn more, you can speak to your vet.
 You can also do your independent research and understand your dog better.